 Never Kiss You Again – The Daltons (Prince Buster production)

-The Daltons recorded four songs.
-All of them for Prince Buster.
-Never Kiss You Again was the stongest though they are all worth hearing.
-Who they were is a complete mystery, probably just two or three youths who tried a thing before dissapearing back into obscurity.
+The Daltons only recorded four songs, all of them for Prince Buster.
+Never Kiss You Again was perhaps the strongest though they are all worth hearing.
+Who they were is a complete mystery, probably just two or three youths who tried a thing before disappearing back into obscurity.
 Their names may not be known but the music they made will live forever.

 Never Kiss You Again was released on the Olive Blossom label in Jamaica and on Fab in the UK.
 Like so much of Prince Busters back catalogue it has not been reissued.

 The Cooler – The Wrigglers (Coxsone Dodd production)

 “You think you are the ruler, but I am the cooler” classic bragging that, along with it’s rarity, has made this very popular as a clash tune on the revival scene for many years.